NervanaSystems/ngraph/doc/sphinx/source/doc-contributor-README.rst

 .. note:: Please do not submit Jupyter* notebook code to the Intel nGraph library repos; best practice is to maintain any project-specific examples, tests, or walk-throughs separately.
-Alternatively, you may wish to upstream documentation contributions directly to whatever frontend framework supports the rendering and reproducibility of your example.
+Alternatively, you may wish to upstream documentation contributions directly to whatever frontend framework supports your example.